VijayashanthiGajula/StudendtMSAReact/README.md

   ![image](https://github.com/VijayashanthiGajula/StudendtMSAReact/assets/47542612/19e16d86-6f3b-49da-bc14-71513e401f4e)

   # Planning
     I am planning to build a school management system with two user roles i.e, Admin and student, multiple Intakes, multiple courses in each Intake.
     Basic Features:
     A student can enroll into multiple course an.
     Admin can perform CRUD operations on Intakes, Courses and can view Students.
- Advanced Features:
+    ## Advanced Features:
    A student can Register, Login and enroll into a course.
    Admin can  can Register, Login, and can access the intakes , courses, students list.
    ## Sprint 1 Backlogs:
      ### Back End
-   Creating Repositories and models for Intake, Course using ASP.Net Core and its dependency injection.
-   Creating API end points of Intake, Course using ASP.Net core API controllers.
+     Creating Repositories and models for Intake, Course using ASP.Net Core and its dependency injection, Creating API end points of Intake, Course using ASP.Net core API controllers,
-   Integrating EF core to map the peristent data from SQL Server ( Code first approach) Git hub version controlling
+     Integrating EF core to map the peristent data from SQL Server ( Code first approach), Git hub version controlling.
    ### Front End
      React JS with TypeScript for Type-Safety,
      React hooks for handling data and handling side effects,